How to Start a Podcast for Fun and Profit

 - Create graphics and a website for your podcast.
 The graphic will be used on podcast directories, as well as show up on your listeners devices.
 You also need a hub from which to share and promote your show.
 Many podcasters use WordPress to create their website because there are some great podcast related plugins, but you can use any option that gives you a professional web presence.

 - Make the commitment to your show.
 Once you start and have an audience, you’ll be expected to produce shows.
 This can’t be a haphazard thing or something you do only when you feel like it.
-It can help to plot out 10 or more shows in advance and to take time each week to plot out future show ideas to insure you always have something to record for your show.
+It can help to plan 10 or more shows in advance and take time each week to plot out future show ideas to insure you always have something to record for your show.

 Gather Your Tools and Equipment

 The good news is that technology is more affordable than ever.
 Even so, you want quality equipment to insure good sound and editing.
 Here are the items you need to record your podcast.